Baey Yam Keng

 Before entering politics, Baey had worked in the public and corporate sectors in various organisations, including the Economic Development Board, Ministry of Trade and Industry, Ministry of Information, Communications and the Arts, National Arts Council, CapitaLand and Hill+Knowlton Strategies.
-He made his political debut in the 2006 general election when he joined a six-member PAP team contesting in Tanjong Pagar GRC, and they won by an uncontested walkover.
-Baey thus became a Member of Parliament representing the Queenstown ward of Tanjong Pagar GRC.
-During the 2011 general election, he switched to contesting in Tampines GRC.
-After the PAP team won with 57.22% of the vote, Baey became the Member of Parliament representing the Tampines North ward of Tampines GRC and had retained his parliamentary seat in the subsequent general elections.
-He was appointed Parliamentary Secretary at the Ministry of Culture, Community and Youth in 2015 and promoted to Senior Parliamentary Secretary in 2018.

-Education
+Since 23 May 2025, he has been the Minister of State in the Ministry of Culture, Community and Youth and the Ministry of Transport, as well as the Mayor for North East District.

+Baey made his political debut in the 2006 general election when he joined the six-member PAP team for Tanjong Pagar GRC, which won in a walkover.

+Early life

-Baey was the first batch of students at Westlake Primary School (now defunct) from 1977 to 1982.
+Baey was born to Teochews and was the first batch of students at the now defunct Westlake Primary School from 1977 to 1982.
 He was educated at Catholic High School and Hwa Chong Junior College before he received a scholarship from the Economic Development Board to study biotechnology at Imperial College London.
 He graduated with a Bachelor of Science (first class honours) in biotechnology, and received a postgraduate scholarship from the Economic Development Board to complete a Master of Science (distinction) in biochemical engineering at University College London.